DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 This policy allows you to accomplish the task with No coding required!

-This policy also allows you to remove a single node from an XML document, or to insert a single node into an XML document.
+In addition to allowing you to replace a node in a document, this policy also allows you to remove a single node from an XML document, or to insert a single node into an XML document.
+You could do this with XSLT, but ... then you'd have to code XSLT.
+This is just an alternative.

 ## Disclaimer